 This preparation is necessary to protect your personal property, foods, pets, and landscaping; it is also critical for to ensuring the effectiveness of what is an expensive periodic treatment.

 How to Prepare for a Tent Fumigation

 Your fumigation service provider will give you specific instructions on preparing for the fumigation.
 Some of these require moving food and items off-site and finding a place for you, your family, and pets to stay for a few days.
 So all residents will need to begin to prepare for the fumigation service well in advance of the day.

 Following are some of the general recommendations and instructions you should be prepared to undertake:

 - Unlock and open all rooms, cabinets, desks, closets, attic hatches, and safes.

 - Remove all linen from beds, mattresses, sleeping pads and closets and move these off-site or ask the control professional how you should handle these items.
 The circumstances may change depending on the pest being fumigated.

 - Raise all blinds and drapes to allow window access.

 - Turn off all gas flames and pilot lights in fireplaces and for appliances such as water heaters, ovens, furnaces, refrigerators, washers, and dryers.

 - Remove all pets, including aquarium fish and caged animals.

 - Remove all houseplants.

 - Trim outdoor plants, so that they are no closer than 12 inches (one foot) away from the structure's exterior.

 - Rake any rock, gravel, bark or landscape mulch, so that it is no closer than 12 inches (one foot) away from the structure's exterior.

 - Detach any fences that contact the structure.

 - Provide a garden hose for use by the applicator.
 This will be needed to wet the soil around the structure to ensure soil penetration of the fumigant.

 - Provide the fumigation service provider with a set of keys for the exterior door (and gate and/or garage if applicable).
-This not only enables entry for any work the provider needs to do if the residents are not home, it also will enable the structure to be secured once the tent has been removed.
+This not only enables entry for any work the provider needs to do if the residents are not home, but it also will enable the structure to be secured once the tent has been removed.